hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     3. Defines the policy map to apply flow-export actions to the defined classes
     4. Adds or edits the service policy
     - generate NetFlow records on traffic traversing the Cisco ASA:<code style="color: #bb6600">flow-export destination inside 1.1.1.1 2055</code>
+  - features of NetFlow flow monitoring: <span style="color: #bb6600;">track ingress and egress info</soan> and <span style="color: #bb6600;">track multicast MPLS or bridged traffic</span>

+- NetFlow Secure EveLogging (NSEL) in ASA and ASASM
+  - a security logging mechanism built on <span style="color: #bb6600">NetFlow Version 9</span> technology
+  - provide a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow
+  - flow-export actions: <code style="color: #bb6600">flow-export event-type</code> must be defined under a policy
+  - significant events: <span style="color: #bb6600">flow-create, flow-teardown, and flow-denied</span> (excluding those flows denied by EtherType ACLs)
+  - major functions
+    - track flow-create, flow-teardown, and flow-denied events, and generates appropriate NSEL data records
+    - trigger flow-update events and generate appropriate NSEL data records
+    - define and exports templates that describe the progression of a flow
+    - track configured NSEL collectors and deliver templates and data records to configured NSEL collectors through NetFlow over UDP only
+    - send template information periodically to NSEL collectors
+    - <span style="color: #bb6600;">filter NSEL events</span> based on the traffic and event type, then sends records to different collectors
+    - a capability of ASA NetwFlow: <span style="color: #bb6600;">filter NSEL events based on traffic</span>
+    - delay the export of flow-create events -> <span style="color: #bb6600;">flow-create events delayed</span>

 - Flexible Netflow
   - the next-generation in flow technology
   - allowing optimization of the network infrastructure, reducing operation costs, improving capacity planning and security incident detection with increased flexibility and scalability
   - key advantages
     - flexibility, scalability
     - monitor a wider range of packet information
     - enhanced network anomaly and security
     - user configurable flow information -> allow the user to configure flow information to perform <span style="color: #bb6600;">customized traffic identification</span>
     - convergence of multiple accounting technologies into <span style="color: #bb6600;">one accounting mechanism</span>
     - integral part of Cisco IOS Software allowing all routers or switches in the network to become a source of telemetry and a monitoring device
   - restrictions for Flexible NetFlow:
     - Traditional NetFlow (TNF) accounting is not supported.
     - Flexible NetFlow v5 export format is not supported, only NetFlow v9 export format is supported.
     - <span style="color: #bb6600;">Both ingress and egress NetFlow accounting</span> is supported
     - Microflow policing feature shares the NetFlow hardware resource with FNF.
     - Only one flow monitor per interface and per direction is supported.
-  - features of NetFlow flow monitoring: <span style="color: #bb6600;">track ingress and egress info</soan> and <span style="color: #bb6600;">track multicast MPLS or bridged traffic</span>

 - <mark style="background: #e0ffff;">Telemetry</mark>